eclairevoyant/infuse.nix/doc/design-notes-on-missing-attributes.md

      infuse, ordinary functions might not force enough of the missing value to trigger the error that they should experience.

+3. Use the Nix "missing attribute" value.

+   You can't see this from inside the language, but if you ever try implementing a Nix interpreter it quickly becomes clear that the "value" enum/union needs to have a branch that represents `{}.foo` so that `{}.foo or false` can be implemented correctly.

+   - Downsides: infusion leaf attributes would need to be functions which take one-attribute attrsets (i.e. `{x?false}: ...` instead of `x: ...`), which would require wrapping every infusion argument in an extra heap-allocated attrset.
+This causes a very large load on the garbage collector in the most-common path.
+The performance costs are very significant.

 Although the first approach is preferable, it breaks the left identity rule for list infusions because these two infusions no longer do the exact same thing: